Savor the Flavors of Serbia: Exploring the Delights of Serbian Food

 Medenjaci

 Medenjaci, or honey cookies, are a staple in Serbian baking.
 These soft and aromatic cookies are made with a combination of honey, spices, and flour.
-They are often shaped into various forms, such as hearts or rectangles, and decorated with icing or colourful sprinkles.
+They are often shaped into various forms, such as hearts or rectangles, and decorated with icing or colorful sprinkles.
 Medenjaci are not only delicious but also symbolize warmth, love, and hospitality in Serbian culture.
-They are a favourite during holidays and celebrations.

 Serbian Food Festivals and Events